Four in five adults to be vaccinated by end of June if pharma firms deliver – Donnelly

 The Minister said the Health Service Executive (HSE) expects to receive delivery of one million doses in each of the next three months.

+These vaccinations will be organised via hospital teams, with the HSE warning there may be delays identifying everyone in this group and contacting them to receive the shots.

+Next in the priority queue for vaccines are those aged 65 to 69 with underlying conditions, which would put them at high risk if they contracted the virus.
+This is to be followed by everyone aged between 65 and 69, other healthcare workers and vaccination programme staff.

-Minister of State for Disability Anne Rabbitte said that more than 680,000 people had been vaccinated and 164,000 people had received both doses.
-“Almost 5 per cent of adult population is now fully vaccinated.”
+In the Dáil, Minister of State for Disability Anne Rabbitte said: “Almost 5 per cent of adult population is now fully vaccinated.”

 She said 35 people had died in long-term care settings for those with disabilities where there had been 317 outbreaks since the pandemic began.
 Ms Rabbitte added that of those, 149 occurred this year and 53 outbreaks remain open.